-By demonstrating the benefits of a traceability solution, two INSEAD graduates are helping set a new industry standard for the textile sector.
+By demonstrating the benefits of a traceability solution, two INSEAD MBA graduates are helping set a new industry standard for the textile sector.

 Counterfeiting is a colossal problem for the global textile and clothing industry, stealing sales and diluting the hard-fought reputations of major brands.
 Globally, imports of counterfeit and pirated goods are worth nearly half a trillion US dollars a year, according to the OECD, hitting US, Italian and French manufacturers the hardest.